Groundfish Assessment Program Bottom Trawl Surveys

 North Pacific Groundfish Plan Team

-Each year, the survey teams present their findings to the North Pacific Groundfish Plan Team.
-Find those presentations, recordings, and attachments on the North Pacific Fishery Management Council website.
+Each year, the GAP survey teams present their findings to the North Pacific Groundfish Plan Team.
+Recordings of these presentations with relevant attachments are available on the North Pacific Fishery Management Council website.

 Research Briefs

-Each year, the Groundfish Assessment Program produces research briefs, or research plans, of their upcoming surveys and research.
+Each year, the GAP produces research briefs, or research plans, of their upcoming surveys and research.

-Maps of near real-time temperatures from each of our bottom trawl surveys are posted each business day of the survey.
-Water temperature affects many species' spawning times, access to food, growth rates, and overall range.
+Maps of near real-time temperatures from each of the GAP’s bottom trawl surveys are posted each business day of the survey.
+Water temperature affects many species' spawning times, access to food, growth rates, and overall distribution.
 Collecting temperature data helps better understand species’ habitats and the larger ecosystem.

 Resources